Where to Stay in Corfu, Greece: Guide to Corfu Villages

 Dassia

 Dassia is a smaller area just north of Corfu Town.
-We stayed here in a lofted cottage for the majority of our trip and enjoyed the quieter, more secluded feel compared to Corfu Town (though it’s just 10 minutes away!).
+We stayed here in a lofted cottage for the majority of our first trip to Corfu and enjoyed the quieter, more secluded feel compared to Corfu Town (though it’s just 10 minutes away!).

-The restaurants in this area are incredible!
+The restaurants in this area are unbeatable!
 Every single meal was 10/10 delicious.
-It is a 5-minute walk to the main street where most of the restaurants are and a 5-minute walk in the other direction to reach a small, local beach.
+It is a 5-minute walk to the main street where most restaurants are and a 5-minute walk in the other direction to reach a small, local beach.

 There are not many things to do in Dassia itself, but there are some nice beaches, and did I mention the AMAZING restaurants?!